toddsby/acf5-beta/README.md

 * New Add-ons page uses an external JSON file to read in data (easy to add 3rd party fields)
 * Huge improvements to core functionality resulting in faster load times!
 * New archives group in page_link field selection
+* New functions for options page allow for both parent and child menu pages

 Missing features in ACF5
 ------------------------